What is alcohol-induced cardiomyopathy?

 Alcohol has toxic effects, but your body can limit the damage and break alcohol down into non-toxic forms if you don’t drink too much too quickly.
 However, consistent heavy drinking strains those protective processes — especially in your liver — making them less effective.
 Ultimately, your body can’t keep up with the damage to multiple organ systems, including your heart.

-While alcoholic cardiomyopathy comes from long-term alcohol abuse, there’s no universal limit or number that means you’ll develop it.
+While alcohol-induced cardiomyopathy comes from long-term alcohol abuse, there’s no universal limit or number that means you’ll develop it.
 However, researchers have pinpointed certain behaviors that make it more likely you’ll develop this condition.

 - Heavy drinking.
 Available research shows that drinking 80g of alcohol (about 5.7 drinks) or more daily for at least five years can greatly increase your risk of developing this condition.